The multilinear support problem for products of abelian varieties and tori: Preliminaries

 \section{Preliminaries}

-Let $G$ be the product of an abelian variety and a torus defined over a number field $K$.
-We call a non-zero point in $G(K)$ \textit{independent} if it generates a free $\End_K G$-submodule of $G(K)$.
-For properties of the independent points, we refer to \cite[section2]{Peruccaorder}.
+In this section, $K$ will denote a given number field.
+Let $G$ be the product of an abelian variety and a torus defined over $K$.
+We say that a point in $G(K)$ is {\em independent} if it generates a free $\End_K G$-submodule of $G(K)$ of rank $1$.
+Let $G_1,\ldots, G_n$ be products of abelian varieties and tori defined over $K$.
+For every $i=1,\ldots, n$ let $R_i$ be a point in $G_i(K)$.
+The points $R_1,\ldots, R_n$ are said to be {\em independent} if the point $R=(R_1,\ldots, R_n)$ in $\prod G_i(K)$ is independent.
+We list some basic properties: